2020 Statement on Modern Slavery

-While the Gama Aviation group prides itself as one whose operations are conducted to the highest standards with personnel having a depth of both technical and commercial expertise, that is not the whole story and we seek to ensure in addition that our wider business practices both meet those same standards and are seen to do so.
-The Gama Aviation Plc board is committed to ensuring that we act ethically and with integrity in all our business relationships and I am personally committed to ongoing reviews of our practices across the group to help achieve this.
+While each of the Gama Aviation Plc group’s operating subsidiaries strives to be a business whose operations are conducted to the highest standards, having personnel with a depth of both technical and commercial expertise, that is not the whole story.
+Each of them seeks to ensure in addition that its wider business practices, including the practices of those businesses that contribute as suppliers to us of goods and services, both meet those same standards and are seen to do so.

 We see this process as one of the ways in which Gama Aviation can benchmark its activities in this area against those of others in our industry sector and will take the opportunity to use aviation industry associations to share ideas on best practice and to make our intentions clear to our employees, investors and other key stakeholders as well as suppliers.

-Shortly following the current year end, we will assess how effectively our policy has been implemented and what further steps may be necessary.
+Shortly following the current financial year end, we will assess how effectively our policy has been implemented and what further steps to improve compliance across our supply chain may be necessary.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the modern slavery statement of each of Gama Aviation UK) Limited and Gama Aviation (Engineering) Limited for the financial year ending 31st December 2020, as approved by the Board of each company on 2nd September 2021